2014 Forest Management Tour

 Welcome to the home page for the Livestock & Forestry Research Station, known locally as the Batesville Station.
 It is one of 13 field locations of the University of Arkansas System's statewide Division of Agriculture.
 The Station is located in Independence County west of Batesville.
 We support the research and extension programs of the Arkansas Agricultural Experiment Station and Cooperative Extension Service, which are the two parts of the UA Division of Agriculture.

 Projects involve beef cattle, forage crops and forestry.
 The Station consists of 3,031 acres on two tracts, of which 1,733 acres are forested with mostly upland hardwoods.
 Past forestry activities focused on shortleaf and loblolly pine seedling release in hardwood forests, pine spacing and thinning studies, and periodic harvests.
 Both the Station and River Hills Tracts have great potential for further research and demonstration, including hardwood stand improvement, regeneration, BMPs, and wildlife.
 Be sure to visit the News & Events page for Field Day announcements and summaries!

-Livestock and Forestry Research Station Conference and Field Day: Technology and Techniques for Beef Products - April 21, 2015 (PDF)
+Videos of presentations at Livestock and Forestry Research Station Field Day: Technology and Techniques for Beef Production, April 21, 2015.